Start page

 The Finno-Ugric and Samoyed Tribes.

-The space image below shows ethno-producing areas, defined by the graphic-analytical method, where the proto-languages, attributed to the Nostratic, which of them Pra-Ural is, where arisen.
-In this section, we will analyze in more detail how the place of formations of the distinst Finno-Ugric languages, that is, the areas of the settlements of their first speakers determined by the grapgical model and verified by other means.
+The space image below shows ethno-producing areas, defined by the graphic-analytical method, where the proto-languages, attributed to the Nostratic, which of them Proto-Uralic is, where arisen.
+In this section, we will analyze in more detail how the place of formations of the distinct Finno-Ugric languages, that is, the areas of the settlements of their first speakers determined by the graphical model and verified by other means.

 NASA space image of the cradle of humanity with designated areas of formation of the Nostratic languages.

-While preparing the table-dictionary for the Finno-Ugric languages lexical material was taken out of the etymological dictionaries of the Uralic languages (A. ANTE AIKIO.
+While preparing the table dictionary for the Finno-Ugric languages lexical material was taken out of the etymological dictionaries of the Uralic languages (A. ANTE AIKIO.
 2020), the Finnish language (А. HÄKKINEN KAISA.
 2007), Komi language (А. LYTKIN V. I., GULAYEV E.S., 1970), Udmurt (A. ALATYREV V.I.
 1988) and Hungarian languages (A. ZAICZ GÁBOR, 2006), and bilingual dictionaries of other Finno-Ugric languages.
 The data of the etymological dictionaries had to be supplemented largely just by these dictionaries because editors of etymological dictionaries do not always give all matches for several Finno-Ugric roots.
 In some cases, these matches have not yet been found.
 The built graphical model of Finno-Ugric kinship relations made it possible to carry out targeted searches.
 For example, in the Finnish etymological dictionary of Finnish, the word konnti "a bark box for wearing on the back" is connected only with Mansi and Khanty words.
-However, between the areas of formation of these languages and the Finnish area are also located areas of the Komi and Udmurt languages.
-Similar words should exist in these languages as well, for otherwise, it is impossible to explain the presence of lexical matches between the Finnish and Ob-Ugric languages.
+However, between the areas of formation of these languages and the Finnish area are also areas of the Komi and Udmurt languages.
+Similar words should also exist in these languages, for otherwise, it is impossible to explain the presence of lexical matches between the Finnish and Ob-Ugric languages.
 Searches brought the expected results: Komi kud and Udm. kudy – both "basket".
 Such findings make it possible to clarify not only the model of kinship but also the patterns of the phonology of the Finno-Ugric languages.
 Another example is from the etymological dictionary of the Hungarian language, where FU root *aŋa- "to open" has matсhes only in Hung. old, Fin. avaa- "to open", Mord. anksema "ice hole, wake", Khant. aŋe "to untie (a knot)".
-In the etymological dictionary of the Finnish language, these data are supplemented with the words Vepsian, Estonian and Mansi languages, but with targeted searches were also found Mar. joŋgy "open place, glade", Komi yukmös, Udm. jukmes "wake".
-Such examples are many, though not much expressive.
-On the other hand, the search for single-root words is often limited in accordance with traditional views on the division of the family of Finno-Ugric languages.
-An example can be referring of Hung.oldal "side" to Khant. ăŋti and Mansi an't'əl "rib", while the word has the same origin as the Udm. urdes "side" and other similar.
-Such facts say that editors approached the matter not quite carefully, placing themselves entirely different purpose than to establish the true relationship between the Finno-Ugric languages.
-Therefore, the preparation of the table-dictionary was long and laborious work.
+In the etymological dictionary of the Finnish language, these data are supplemented with the words Vepsian, Estonian, and Mansi languages, but with targeted searches were also found Mar. joŋgy "open place, glade", Komi yukmös, Udm. jukmes "wake".
+Such examples are many, though not very expressive.
+On the other hand, the search for single-root words is often limited following traditional views on the division of the family of Finno-Ugric languages.
+An example is Hung.oldal "side" to Khant. ăŋti and Mansi an't'əl "rib", while the word has the same origin as the Udm. urdes "side" and other similar.
+Such facts say that editors approached the matter not quite carefully, placing themselves with an entirely different purpose than to establish the true relationship between the Finno-Ugric languages.
+Therefore, the preparation of the table dictionary was long and laborious work.
 It is submitted in the section Etymological Dictionaries-Tables for different language families and groups.

 Table 4.
 Quantity of mutual words in pairs of the Finno-Ugric languages.